 As the last treasurer of SPMN, Pamela managed the financial amalgamation of the two organisations, and became treasurer of PMG in 2013.

 Susan has a BA in Physics and an MSc in Information Technology (Medical Physics) and is currently Head of the Rehabilitation Engineering and Aids to Living (REAL) Unit at the Freeman Hospital in Newcastle upon Tyne.
 She is a Chartered Engineer, Chartered Scientist and registered Clinical Scientist.
 She has more than 20 years’ experience as a clinical bioengineer in rehabilitation engineering for more than 20 years as a clinician, educator and manager, both in the NHS and in higher education.
 Susan's career focus has covered posture and mobility, gait analysis, augmentative and alternative communication, assistive technology, and prosthetics & orthotics.
 In addition, she has participated in a number of research projects, publishing over 25 peer-reviewed articles.

-Susan took over as chair of the PMG Research committee, and joined the Executive Committee, at the 2017 Annual General Meeting in Cardiff.
+Susan became a PMG trustee at the 2017 Annual General Meeting in Cardiff, and holds the Research portfolio for the executive committee.